APPLYING FOR A K-1 VISA

 A K1 visa is printed on a self-adhesive label, similar to a tourist visa, but annotated with the name of the petitioner.
 The label is placed into the fiancé(e)’s passport.
 It is valid for one entry into the United States within six months of the date of issuance.

-Both fiancees must have met in person at least once within two years prior to filing the visa petition.
-This requirement may be waived by the Department of Homeland Security, but only for cases such as strong cultural or religious traditions which preclude such a meeting.
+The affianced must have met in person at least once within two years prior to filing the visa petition.
+This requirement may be waived by the Department of Homeland Security, but only for cases such as strong cultural or religious traditions that preclude such a meeting.

 Visa applicants are required to demonstrate to the Consular officer that they are unlikely to become public charges in the United States.
 Generally, this is accomplished by the petitioner filing an Affidavit of Support.